InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 1. [Kanban board].

+InnerSource solutions to challenges are discovered, produced, and spread in this working group.

-    * Get access to contribute to the board by [joining the ISPO Working Group team].
+To contribute Get access to contribute to the board by [joining the ISPO Working Group team].

+We track production of our content on a [Kanban board] with the following columns:

+1. **Challenge**.
+This means that we've identified such-and-such a thing as a challenge.
+2. **In Progress**.
+Someone is working on a proposal for a solution to the challenge.
+3. **Proposed**.
+We have a proposal for a solution to the challenge.
+This could be to write an article, code up a tool, create a training video, etc.
+1. **Internal**.
+We have implemented the solution internally in a company.
+2. **External**.
+We have made the solution available externally.
+3. **Validated**.
+More than one company is using the solution.

+A regular meeting proposes new challenges, discusses ideas, and demos solutions.

+1. Create a new card in the **No Status** column describing your contribution and the challenge it helps solve.
+1. Assign the new card to yourself by clicking the link on the card.
+1. Check if your contribution relates to existing [InnerSource Patterns].
+1. Learn more about the next Working Group meeting by joining [#ispo-working-group] in [InnerSource Commons Slack].
+1. During our meetings, discuss your card and what you plan to contribute.

+Our solutions are often shareable with other InnerSource Commons working groups (e.g., [Patterns][InnerSource Patterns], [Learning Path][InnerSource Learning Path]).

-2. Review others' content.
+1. Review others' content.

     * Find something interesting on the [Kanban board].
     * Write a comment on the card indicating your interest.

-3. Attend a working group meeting.
+2. Attend a working group meeting.

     * The [InnerSource Commons Slack] [#ispo-working-group] community will post the next meeting.

-4. New content.
+3. New content.

     * Add or improve content in the [Managing InnerSource Projects] book.
-    * [Add the InnerSource metrics](https://github.com/InnerSourceCommons/managing-inner-source-projects/blob/master/CONTRIBUTING.md#metrics) that you're tracking to the [industry graph](https://github.com/InnerSourceCommons/managing-inner-source-projects/blob/master/measuring/use_gqm.md).
     * If it's a pattern, go ahead and contribute to the [InnerSource Patterns] project.
     * Contribute training segments to the [InnerSource Learning Path] project.
     * Add slides, spreadsheets, and other artifacts not easily represented elsewhere to the [ISPO Working Group GDrive]